-Rule 6 At the time each complaint is initially filed, any agent (attorney or other duly authorized party) acting on behalf of a taxpayer must file an Authorization Form certifying that the agent has been specifically authorized by the taxpayer to file the complaint, and is the only person so authorized.
+Rule 6 At the time of the filing of the complaint, any agent (attorney or other duly authorized party) acting on behalf of a taxpayer must file an Authorization Form certifying that the agent has been specifically authorized by the taxpayer to file the complaint, and is the only person so authorized.
 The CCAO will accept an e-signature conforming with the Illinois Electronic Commerce Security Act in lieu of notarization.
 No document may be substituted in lieu of the prescribed Authorization Form.
-If a practitioner determines that the Authorization Form must be modified so that it reflects a unique circumstance accurately, the practitioner may revise the Authorization Form accordingly but must ensure the revisions are clearly visible and must provide a brief explanation of the reason for the revision.
+If a practitioner determines that the Authorization Form must be modified to reflect a unique circumstance accurately, the practitioner may revise the Authorization Form accordingly but must ensure the revisions are clearly visible and must provide a brief explanation of the reason for the revision.
 References in these Rules to the actions of a “taxpayer” include actions of an authorized attorney or practitioner acting on the taxpayer’s behalf.